 Our undergraduate programs are designed to meet the needs of adult students who are returning to college, some after many years, to finish or transition into a bachelor’s degree program.

-- Official transcripts from all previous colleges, universities, or proprietary schools you have attended since high school must be submitted, whether or not you intend to request transfer credit.
+- Applicants should have a minimum of 24 earned credits from a regionally accredited institution.
+Official transcripts from all previous colleges, universities, or proprietary schools you have attended since high school must be submitted, whether or not you intend to request transfer credit.

-- We accept a maximum of 90 transfer credits.
-Our transfer credit section can tell you more.
+- We accept a maximum of 90 Transfer Credits.

 - To gain admission to CUNY SPS, students must satisfy the reading, writing, and mathematics basic skills requirements.
 CUNY College Readiness Requirements